impact on life - healthcare publishing

 Sight tests are the most reliable way of identifying potential problems with your eyes early on.
 For this reason, you are advised to visit your optician for a sight test at least once every two years; although you may be asked to attend more frequently depending on your age and medical history.

-Sight tests are generally carried out by a qualified optometrist or an ophthalmic medical practitioner at a high street opticians or your local hospital's eye department.
+Sight tests are generally carried out by a qualified optometrist or an ophthalmic medical practitioner at a high street opticians, your local hospital's eye department or your local optometrist may do home visits.

 As a rule of thumb, they take between 20 and 30 minutes to complete and, as well as checking your vision and need for glasses or contact lenses, they also include checks for eye diseases - like glaucoma or cataracts - or general health problems, such as diabetes or high blood pressure, which can have a knock-on effect on your eyesight.